Updated: December 11, 2024

 Why move to Portugal?

-The number of Americans moving to Portugal has certainly risen in recent years, and it’s no surprise considering the warm weather all year round, the beautiful country landscapes, and the unique local culture.
+The number of Americans living in Portugal has certainly risen in recent years, totaling around 14,126 in 2023 according to the Agency for Integration, Migration, and Asylum (AIMA).
+This is no surprise considering the warm weather all year round, the beautiful country landscapes, and the unique local culture.

 The country is also a top choice for US expats as money will certainly go a lot further in Portugal.
 Living in Portugal as an American, you will find quality property, healthcare, schooling, and living expenses available at an affordable cost.
 The country is very safe, and with the welcoming nature of Portuguese people, Americans, and other foreigners often feel immediately at ease when immersed in Portuguese culture.